Skip to Content Skip to Navigation Accessibility Policy Click to login to your Account

 Inflammation affects weight gain and body composition directly and indirectly, as does malnutrition.
 It’s possible the subjects became slightly malnourished in vitamin D, magnesium, and other trace nutrients.
 It’s almost guaranteed they were deficient in vitamin D, as all the participants were locked in a metabolic ward for 12 weeks with little exposure to sunlight.

-As an example of how micronutrition effects body composition, magnesium deficiency can exacerbate insulin resistance.
+As an example of how micronutrition effects body composition, magnesium deficiency can .
 Without enough magnesium you can get fatter during overfeeding while eating the same amount of calories.
 This study was designed to reflect the average American diet.
-As such, it’s safe to say the subjects were magnesium deficient, since 80% of the U.S. population is deficient in magnesium.
+As such, it’s safe to say the subjects were magnesium deficient, since .

-Magnesium is also an important cofactor for vitamin D, which is why people can develop rickets with replete vitamin D levels.
-Vitamin D affects over 1000 different genes in the body, so it’s obvious how important proper nutrition really is.
+Magnesium is also an important cofactor for vitamin D, which is why .
+Vitamin D , so it’s obvious how important proper nutrition really is.
 Again, a calorie is not a calorie, stupid. (and please accept my apology in advance.
 I’ve learned that it’s poor form to insult one’s valued readers.)

 What does this study prove?